Resources

 ResourcesExplore the full ACKO experience and make the most of your plan

-Dr. Rashmi ByakodiMay 13, 2024
+Dr. Rashmi ByakodiDec 19, 2024

 Zinc is a crucial micronutrient that plays a vital role in over a hundred enzymatic reactions in the body.
 Therefore, it is imperative to include zinc-rich foods in your diet.
-This mineral, along with iron, is necessary in small quantities on a daily basis to support overall health and essential bodily functions.
+This mineral, along with iron, is necessary in small quantities daily to support overall health and essential bodily functions.

 The advantages of zinc stem from its presence in all bodily tissues.
-It is essential for promoting healthy cell division and acts as an antioxidant by combatting free radical damage and slowing down the ageing process.
+It is essential for promoting healthy cell division and acts as an antioxidant by combating free radical damage and slowing down the ageing process.
 Global research has highlighted zinc deficiency as a widespread issue, with insufficient zinc intake being a primary cause.

 Around 17.3% of individuals worldwide may not be consuming adequate levels of zinc in their diets.
 Shockingly, zinc deficiency ranks as the fifth most significant risk factor for disease worldwide.
 This deficiency can arise when there is a lack of zinc-rich foods in your diet or if there are difficulties in absorbing zinc due to digestive issues or poor gut health.